holochain/docs-pages/src/pages/resources/howtos/running-network-infrastructure.md

 The [kitsune2 bootstrap server](https://github.com/holochain/kitsune2/tree/main/crates/bootstrap_srv) provides:

 * Peer discovery
-* WebSocket-based signalling for WebRTC connection setup between peers
+* WebSocket-based signaling for WebRTC connection setup between peers
-* Optionally, the same WebSocket protocol can be used as a relay by peers who can't establish a direct connection to each other in the signalling step
+* Optionally, the same WebSocket protocol can be used as a relay by peers who can't establish a direct connection to each other in the signaling step

 Any user-friendly hApp will need these services in order to operate.